wolvever/codin/docs/coding_tasks.md

 # Sample Coding Tasks for codin CLI

-This document lists a few example tasks you can run with the `codin` CLI to evaluate the `BaseAgent` and `BasePlanner` using your environment configuration.
+This document lists a few example tasks you can run with the `codin` CLI using the `CodeAgent` and its default `CodePlanner`.

 ```bash
 export LLM_PROVIDER=openai